Banner image placeholder

 • Theoretical and computational chemistry

-• Classical density functional theory (cDFT)
+• Polymer classical density functional theory (P-cDFT)

 • Integral equation theories (multidensity Ornstein-Zernike)